ateev/react-native-receive-sharing-intent/README.md

+Note: This package is a fork from https://github.com/ajith-ab/react-native-receive-sharing-intent.
 # react-native-receive-sharing-intent

 A React Native plugin that enables React Native apps to receive sharing photos, videos, text, urls or any other file types from another app.